Executive Committee: 2020

 Support Graduate Student Registration

 One of our members, Kevin J. Berland, is the founder, owner, factotum, etc., of the Eighteenth-Century Interdisciplinary Discussion Bulletin Board (C18-L).

 The Society's newsletter, the Eighteenth-Century Intelligencer, formerly the East-Central Intelligencer, is the most substantial of the ASECS-affiliate societies' newsletters, averaging over 70 pages for each of its two annual issues.
 The editor is James E. May; he can be contacted at firstname.lastname@example.org.

-For information on membership or on the annual meeting, contact Executive Secretary Linda E. Merians at LEmeria@aol.com.
+For information on membership or on the annual meeting, contact Executive Secretary Peter Staffel at email@example.com

 The East-Central/American Society for Eighteenth-Century Studies held its first meeting in 1970, a few months after the inaugural meeting of the American Society for Eighteenth Century Studies (ACECS), of which it is an affiliate.
 EC/ASECS's region includes most of the Mid-Atlantic area: Delaware, Pennsylvania, southern New Jersey, Maryland, Washington DC, Virginia, and West Virginia.